MatthewCaponi/Escape-Unity_Game_Project-April_2020/README.md

-First complete Unity game project I worked on in April 2020.
+First, fully complete Unity game project I worked on in April 2020 (previous experience dating back to 2019, but were exercises and learning projects).

 Folders with 3rd party assets have been excluded from source control due to license restrictions.